wandb/docs/README.md

 brew install hugo
 brew install npm
 npm install
-go mod init docsy
 hugo mod get -u
 ```

-The last three lines are critical, as they install our dependencies and download the [Docsy](https://docsy.dev) module for Hugo.
+The last lines critical, as it downloads Hugo, the [Docsy](https://docsy.dev) module for Hugo, and the dependencies of each.

 ## Running the website locally